choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

  * give different security credentials to clients and servers to avoid a compromised server from sending new client requests.
  * create a token that uniquely identify the client - based on the filename of the public key.
 This creates a strong identity token for [SimpleRPCAuthorization].
+ * As of 1.3.2 it cryptographically protect the TTL and Message Time properties of requests.
+Aiding in securing against replay atacks.

 Serialization uses Marshal or YAML, which means data types in and out of mcollective will be preserved from client to server and reverse.